Civil Engineering Research

 Dr. Rodrigo Mesa Arango research in transportation engineering includes the identification of hierarchical value-chains encompassing freight transportation and logistics sectors in the United States with network-analysis approaches.
 Other research areas of focus include simulation and analysis of the impacts of automated truck platoons on travel time and reliability at freeway diverge areas.

 Development of bidding advisory models for carriers in trucking combinatorial auctions.
 Three related papers published in Transportation Research Part E (Paper 1, Paper 2, Paper 3), and one in Transportation Research Record.
 Several presentations in the Annual Meeting of the Transportation Research Board, International Symposium of Transportation and Traffic Theory (ISTTT), and INFORMS.
-Examples: Presentation 1, Presentation 2, Presentation 3, Presentation 4, among others.
+(Example Presentation)

 Application of complex network analysis tools to describe the evolution of international trade networks.
 One related publication in the International Trade Working Paper series (Commonwealth Secretariat).
 One related presentation in the 94th Annual Meeting of the Transportation Research Board.